Pre-War Apartments • Park Slope, Brooklyn

 Frequently Asked Questions

-Is Park Slope a good neighborhood for pre-war apartment hunters?
+Is Park Slope actually a good fit for someone looking for a pre-war apartment?

 Pre-War Apartments in other Brooklyn neighborhoods